Collaboration Over Competition: Why Creative Community Makes Better Work

 At its core, inclusive design is about recognizing the full range of human difference and designing with that complexity in mind.
 It considers ability, language, culture, gender, age, and lived experience not as edge cases, but as a starting point.
 As the Inclusive Design Research Centre defines it, inclusive design works best when it addresses the needs of people at the margins, because those solutions tend to benefit everyone.

-For marketers, this shifts the question.
+For marketers and creatives, this shifts the question.
 Not “How do we reach more people?” but “Who are we unintentionally excluding, and why?”

 Every creative decision either lowers a barrier or reinforces one.